 The master’s program Electrical Engineering and Information Technology offers the students the opportunity to design and carry out a project over the course of three semesters.
 Students are individually supervised by a professor who acts as a mentor.
 Students have the right to propose a project which can focus on university as well as industrial applications.
 The project is accompanied by thematically appropriate lectures and seminars which can be selected from the course offerings of the three Universities of Applied Sciences that cooperate in the program: Coburg, Aschaffenburg and Würzburg-Schweinfurt.
 Moreover, it is possible to select courses from the master’s programs of other neighboring universities.

 Further information in German: Electrical Engineering and Information Technology M.Eng.

 The master's program is well linked in terms of both teaching and research.
 For example, students can take courses offered by other master's programs at Coburg University.
-There is a cooperation agreement with the degree program Information Systems at Würzburg-Schweinfurt University and extensive contacts with the universities of Bayreuth, Würzburg, and Erlangen.

-Further information in German: Information Technology and Enterprise Applications M.Sc.
+Further information in German: Computer Science M.Sc.

 Simulation and Testing M.Eng.